Social Media

 Image credit: ActiveSG Canoe Academy KIAK

 Enjoy a relaxing kayak at MacRitchie Reservoir with canoe rentals from Paddle Lodge, operated by the Singapore Canoe Federation.
-MacRitchie Reservoir is tranquil and calm – perfect for beginner kayakers – and there’s even a designated area close to shore to practice kayaking.
+MacRitchie Reservoir is tranquil and calm–perfect for beginner kayakers–and there’s even a designated area close to shore to practice.
 Note that children must be 7 or older to accompany adults, and there is a minimum age of 12 for single sit-on kayaks.
 In collaboration with the Singapore Canoe Federation, ActiveSG Canoe Academy offers a Kid-in-a-Kayak programme geared towards kids aged 9 to 14.

-$15 per hour for single and double sit-on-top kayaks.
+How much: $18 per hour for single and $27 per hour for double sit-on-top kayaks.
+Click here to book.

-5. Kayaking at Pasir Ris Beach Park: Adventure Paddlers
+5. Adventure Paddlers at Pasir Ris Beach Park

 kayaking singapore adventure paddlers

 Unwind as you embark on a Pasir Ris kayaking adventure around the peaceful waters of Pasir Ris Beach Park.
-Adventure Paddlers provides a variety of kayaks, the cheapest boat being $12 per hour and $60 a day for a single, sit-on-top kayak.
-Families can choose the $18 per hour option which allows for two adults and one child to sit in the same kayak.
+Adventure Paddlers provides a variety of kayaks, the cheapest boat being $12.50/hour and $65/day for a single, sit-on-top kayak.
+Families can choose the $20/hour option which allows for two adults and one child to sit in the same kayak.
 The kayak rental company even has sea cycling and a water trampoline for other water sports enthusiasts!

 kayaking in singapore at ower Seletar Water Sports Centre